 Besides its ability to pump water on fires, the pumper-rescue truck will be equipped with the jaws of life, and multiple tools designed to clean up hazardous materials spills, aid ice rescues in winter, lake rescues in summer, "and the list goes on," Ignatowicz said.

 Regarding the board's vote at its previous meeting to ban smoking at all town parks, selectmen rescinded that action Tuesday based on legal advice that "we had no statutory authority to do anything the state has not approved," said Gleason.
-"We cannot ban smoking in public areas."

 The proposal to ban smoking had come up while the board was discussing a list of prohibited behaviors that will be imposed and listed on posted signs at recreation areas, including "no littering" and "no consuming alcohol," Gleason said.